 Intensifying livestock farming has already shown a phenomenal capacity to raise yields.
-In 1990 the average UK dairy cow produced 5151 litres of milk.
-In 2010-11 it was 7,406 litres – nearly half as much again.
+In 1990 the average UK dairy cow produced 5151 liters of milk.
+In 2010-11 it was 7,406 liters – nearly half as much again.

 We’re used to the idea of chicken farms housing tens of thousands of birds for eggs or meat, but British people seem less comfortable with large scale dairies and pig farms.
 Proposals for an 8000 cow dairy at Nocton in Lincolnshire met with considerable opposition before they were (scaled back and finally) withdrawn in February 2011.
 Midland Pig Producers’ plans for a 2500 sow pig farm in Derbyshire are the target of the Soil Association’s ‘Not in my Banger’ campaign, launched in January 2011.

 Those in favour of scaling up argue that it makes everything cheaper per animal and so more efficient.
 Moreover, if producers can then afford to invest in the latest technology or equipment, or employ specialist staff, higher standards of animal care and disease prevention should follow.
 There can be environmental trade-offs too: housing large numbers of pigs or cattle indoors makes it easier to collect slurry for use as fertiliser or to install an anaerobic digester and turn it into energy.